praveens-git-bit/Build2024-FabricDocument/introductionOverview.md

  - Task 2.2: Explore the data in the Azure Databricks environment with Unity Catalog (unified governance solution for data and AI)

- - (Optional) Task 2.3 Deploy LLM Chatbots With the Data Intelligence Platform
+ - (Optional) Task 2.3 Deploy LLM Chatbots With the Databricks data Intelligence Platform

 ### Exercise 3: Power BI Experience